 \subsection{The Kronecker category}

-Let $\K$ be the $k$-category with two objects $x$ and $y$ which endomorphism algebras are $k$, with $0$ morphism from $y$ to $x$, while ${}_y\K_x$ is two-dimensional.

-We will prove that $\K$ does not have a universal grading, instead there exists a unique versal grading with structural group the infinite cyclic group.
+We will prove that the Kronecker category $\K$ considered in Remark \ref{K} does not have a universal grading, instead there exists a unique versal grading with structural group the infinite cyclic group.
 Its fixed subgroup and the intrinsic fundamental group of $\K$ are trivial.